FAQ about Interlibrary Loans (ILL) & Article/Chapter Scan & Deliver service

 Is there anything that cannot be borrowed through ILL?

 Should you find that a book you need is hard to access (ex: book on reserve), you can suggest that an additional copy be purchased for the collection.
-Also you may want to check whether another academic library owns a copy and borrow it directly from that library using a BCI card.

 Otherwise, most requests interlibrary loans receives can be borrowed from other libraries.
 However, you should be aware that most libraries will not lend: